Team11-Latvia/tantalis-neo3-nft-and-data-dapp/README.md

 Pay for everything in GAS not platform tokens.

 Opensourcing NEO3 node plugins and OpenAPI that helps others to interact with Blockchain.
-Smart contract compiler - Deploy Smart contractfrom Temaplate and add user input data on the fly.
+Smart contract compiler - Deploy Smart contract from Temaplate and add user input data on the fly.

 ## What is the proposed revenue model?